mpsonntag/snippets/notes/worksconf/20200701_NFDI_workshop_04.md

 - metadata that is done in Task Areas 1 and 2 should fit the one in Task Area 3 ...
 NFDI Neuro should already bridge that gap automatically and ensure that not another gap is opened.

 ## Comments and documents
-- A Stein: all fields have their own RDM issues what are the ones for comp neuro
+- Alexandra Stein: all fields have their own RDM issues; what are the ones encountered in computational neuroscience.
-  - MDenker: for comp neuro a lot of models where developed and tons of data harvested, but how could these two be connected.
-The technical level is standing between the comp scientists and the experimental scientists.
-So NFDI Neuro should also work on reconciling these two disciplines so one can comment on the other from their own expertise.
+  - Michael Denker: for computational neuroscience many models where developed and extensive data was harvested, but the problem was how these two could be connected.
+The technical level is a constant barrier between the computational scientists and the experimental scientists.
+NFDI Neuro should also work on reconciling these two disciplines so one can comment on the other from their own expertise.
-  - Otto Witte: models require the connection to scientific data so the connection is essential
+  - Otto Witte: models require the connection to scientific data so the connection is essential.

 - Stephan Rotter
   - students have to learn from each other.
-PIs job is to bring them together.
-The NFDI Neuro platform should help people learn from each other.
-The idea of marketplace is very helpful in this respect.
+A PIs job is to bring them together.
+The NFDI Neuro platform should help people learn from each other and the idea of a marketplace is very helpful in this respect.
 A platform where things can be changed and also exchange and discussion of e.g. models can take place.

 ## Chat
 Michael Denker
 https://tinyurl.com/nfdi-compneurosci

 # Molecular and Cellular Neuroscience (Constanze Seidenbecher, Pavol Bauer, LIN Magdeburg)